thephpleague/flysystem/v2/adapter/gitlab.md

 ```

 ### Project ID
 Every project in Gitlab has its own Project ID.
-It can be found at to top of the frontpage of your repository.
+It can be found at the top of the frontpage of your repository.
 [See](https://stackoverflow.com/questions/39559689/where-do-i-find-the-project-id-for-the-gitlab-api#answer-53126068)

 ### Base URL
 This will be the URL where you host your gitlab server (e.g. https://gitlab.com)